 1. An open-source platform

-Grafana is an open-source platform that makes it freely available software for all users.
+Grafana is an open-source platform that makes software freely available for all users.

 It is easily deployable on Cloud or any other web platform.